 - Increasing international applications

-- Strong global rankings in fields like medicine, public health, and engineering
+- Strong global rankings in medicine, public health, and engineering

-This downward trend indicates that students must not only meet academic benchmarks but also distinguish themselves through unique achievements and strong personal narratives.
+This downward trend indicates that students must not only meet academic benchmarks but also distinguish themselves through meaningful experiences and clear direction, not just volume of activity.

 Why Johns Hopkins Is So Selective